snapplelevi/langston-thresholding/README.md

    You can use `install.packages("devtools")` in the R window if `devtools` isn't installed already).

-   There are a few R packages that the **thresholding** package depends on and imports from.
+   There are a few R packages that the **ThresholdTuner** package depends on and imports from.
 After running the `install_github` call, you will likely be prompted if you would like to *update* or *install* some of these packages. **Please install any packages if necessary.** For package updates, you can choose to take any action from the prompt including updating all packages, some packages, or no packages.
 You can skip the updating step by entering a blank input line (pressing the 'Enter' key once).

    `devtools::install_github()`  takes in the same arguments that you would pass to `install.packages()` which allows you to further specify how and where the package should be installed.
 3. **Clone from GitHub and Install as a Source Package**